 Professional teeth whitening from dentists in Crows Nest

 Our teeth begin to yellow for a variety of reasons including age, pigmented foods and drinks, tobacco, and even some medications.
-This doesn’t just have to be a fact of life though.
-Various methods exist for teeth whitening.
+Discolouration doesn’t just have to be a fact of life though, because various methods exist for teeth whitening.
 Dental On Clarke uses a gentle teeth whitening method which can provide great results with much less pain and sensitivity than some other teeth whitening techniques.

 How does teeth whitening work?

 Tooth staining happens when darkly-coloured large molecules attach to the teeth.
 Teeth whitening treatments work by using hydrogen peroxide to dissolve those large molecules into smaller molecules which are whiter in colour.
 Teeth whitening is very safe and does not damage the teeth, as long as you follow your teeth whitening instructions.

 The teeth whitening technique used by Dental On Clarke will first require us to take impressions of your teeth.
 Those impressions are used to fabricate teeth whitening trays which are customised to your mouth.
 Many store-bought whitening products use a generic tray to apply the whitening gel.
 However, by using customised teeth whitening trays which perfectly fit your teeth to ensure the gel is applied correctly, you’ll get the best possible results from your teeth whitening treatment.

 Once your custom trays are created, we will then show you how to use your teeth whitening kit.
 This take-home kit includes your customised trays, tooth whitening gel and specific toothpastes that will help you stay comfortable during your teeth whitening treatment, and keep your teeth white in the long term.